pantheon-systems/documentation/source/content/partials/decoupled-build-info.md

 reviewed: ""
 ---

-This section provides information on how to view Build details, how to trigger a new build manually in the Overview page, how to trigger a build with GitHub merges, Multidev branch builds, and pull request builds.
+This section provides information on how to view your build and related information, how to trigger a new build manually in the Overview page, how to trigger a build with GitHub merges, build information on Multidev branch builds, and information on pull request builds.

-## Build Details
+## Build Information

-You can view build details and get information on your Front-End Site development and specifications.
-Build information is provided in the Overview page in three sections:
+You can view build information on your Front-End Site development and specifications.
+Build information is provided in the Overview page in four sections:

 - Live Build
+- Build History
 - Multidev Branches
 - Pull Requests

-Build details include:
+Build history includes:

 - **Status:** The build’s latest status.
 Possible status values are:
     - `In Progress`